guidepup/guidepup.dev/docs/api/class-nvda.md

 ## nvda.default() {#nvda-default}

-Detect whether NVDA is the default screen-reader for the current OS.
+Detect whether NVDA is the default screen reader for the current OS.

 Always `false`.